-We monitored for a specific list of Unregulated Contaminants (UCs) during the time period of 2013 - 2015 as part of a study to help the U.S. Environmental Protection Agency (EPA) determine the occurrence in drinking water of UCs and whether or not these contaminants need to be regulated.
-At present, no health standards (for example, maximum contaminant levels) or likely sources have been established for UCs.
-However, we are required to publish the detected analytical results of our UC monitoring in our annual water quality report.
-For the complete list of results, including the non-detected contaminants, contact Plant Operations Staff at 239-213-3004.
-If you would like more information on the EPA's Unregulated Contaminants Monitoring Rule, please call the Safe Drinking Water Hotline at (800) 426-4791.
+City of Naples has been monitoring for Unregulated Contaminants (UC) as part of a study to help the U.S. Environmental Protection Agency (EPA) determine the occurrence in drinking water of UC.
+At present, no health standards (for example, maximum contaminant levels) have been established for UC.
+However, we are required to publish the analytical results of our UC monitoring in our annual water quality report.
+If you would like more information on the EPA's Unregulated Contaminants Monitoring Rule (UCMR), please call the Safe Drinking Water Hotline at (800) 426-4791.